task-proxemics/XLeRobot/3Dprint.md

 If you haven't printed any SO100 arm or Lekiwi base, Just follow their instructions ([Lekiwi](https://github.com/SIGRobotics-UIUC/LeKiwi/blob/main/3DPrinting.md) and [SO100 Arm](https://github.com/TheRobotStudio/SO-ARM100#printing-the-parts)) along with the suggestions below.
 ### 🦾 2x SO100 Arms
 > [!NOTE]
-> Just found out that today (2025.4.28) [SO101 arm](https://github.com/TheRobotStudio/SO-ARM100) is released for improved wiring and easier to assembly, there some slight changes to the  follower arms model for simplified parts and better wire management.
+> Just (2025.4.28) found out that [SO101 arm](https://github.com/TheRobotStudio/SO-ARM100) is released with slight changes to the follower arms model for simplified parts and better wire management, which is compatible with XLeRobot.

 - In the current hardware version, you only need to print two [follower arms](3D_Models/3D_models_for_printing/SO100).
 You only need to print the [leader arm](https://github.com/TheRobotStudio/SO-ARM100/tree/main/stl_files_for_3dprinting/Leader) when you need to teleope the dual arms with leader-follower joint control.
 - <img src="https://github.com/user-attachments/assets/d1a5870e-ab96-4c57-a949-1e5daf84bbb3" width="800" />